Spotfire® Server and Environment - Installation and Administration

 • Kerberos is not supported on Linux.

-• Some data connectors are not supported on Linux: Vertica, SAP, Oracle Essbase & Microsoft SQL Server Analysis Services (SSAS)
+• Some data connectors are not supported on Linux: SAP BW, Oracle Essbase, and Microsoft SQL Server Analysis Services (SSAS)

 • The two Automation Services tasks "Set Data Source Credentials" and "Set Credentials for External Connection" are not supported on Linux.